 (There are eight layers to the eyeball - a bit like an onion with its layers upon layers.)

-The cornea is 0.7mm thick in the dog and has several layers – the epithelium (surface) (7 cell layers thick), the stroma = collagen in about 100 layers (like an onion), the endothelium and Descemet’s membrane.
-A very shallow ulcer (often just epithelial depth) can be barely visible, but may develop a clouding over a portion of the eye – due to fluid retention (oedema) due to inflammation.
+A very shallow ulcer (often just epithelial depth) can be barely visible, but may develop a clouding over a portion of the eye due to fluid retention (oedema) due to inflammation.
 Sometimes ulcers can look like a whiter pin prick, a white scratch, or even a larger white area as big as a flattened cotton tip bud.
 Deeper ulcers can look like a hole (these involve the stoma).
 Very deep ulcers look like a deep hole, and the inner membrane can bulge = Descemetocoele.
 These can perforate (pop) resulting in collapse of the eye.

 The major, very serious problem with ulcers is that they can get infected, and then they eat through the surface layers of the cornea and result in perforation. (thus reaching the (gelatinous) watery filling of the eye - which can then leak out of the ulcerated hole.
 The eyeball loses pressure and all sorts of problems arise.)